rshcherbakov/SalesPrediction_wallmart/README.md

-> **Note:** **TBD**: actual data transformation and loading methods will be ajusted for [dataset](https://www.kaggle.com/datasets/divyajeetthakur/walmart-sales-prediction) However The template could be used for other perposes
+> **Note:** **TBD**: actual data transformation and loading methods will be ajusted for [dataset](https://www.kaggle.com/datasets/divyajeetthakur/walmart-sales-prediction) However this template could be used for other perposes

 > **TODO:**